I’ve been a bit quiet lately. Partially because I’ve been working on getting my German Shepherd Sasha’s blog online

-What I can do however is use my voice to put pressure on police departments to take punitive action when a K9 officer dies because a handler left the dog in a closed squad car while he ran errands, went to the fair, or helped a friend fix a lawnmower – all in 90 F heat.
-Departments have historically circled the wagons around handlers, referring to K9 death as a “tragic accidents”.
+What I can do however is use my voice to both raise public awareness and put pressure on police departments to take punitive action when a K9 officer dies because a handler left the dog in a closed squad car while he ran errands, went to the fair, or helped a friend fix a lawnmower – all in 90 F heat.
+Departments have historically circled the wagons around handlers, referring to K9 deaths as “tragic accidents”.
 Yes its tragic but it’s definitely not an accident.
-No responsible law enforcement officer “forgets” his partner, a dog so highly trained and committed to its job they put themself in harm’s way to protect the handler.
+No responsible law enforcement officer “forgets” his partner, a dog so highly trained and committed to its job they put themselves in harm’s way to protect the handler.
 And for the most part, K9 handlers are phenomenal in the care they give their 4 legged partners.
 Sadly these excellent human/dog teams are being eclipsed by the heinous cruelty of a few.
 Former Lt.
-Dan Peabody, Cherokee County GA, left K9 Inka, 4-year-old Belgium Malinois, in his hot patrol car where she died – suffering terribly in the process as death is neither swift nor kind.
-Peabody was so emotionally distraught he had to treated at the hospital.
-Soon however the dark side emerged, the evil that was Dan Peabody revealed who he really was, a serial dog killer.
+Dan Peabody, Cherokee County GA, left K9 Inka, 4-year-old Belgium Malinois, in his hot patrol car where she died ~ suffering terribly in the process as death is neither swift nor kind.
+Peabody was so emotionally distraught he had to be treated at the hospital.
+Soon however the dark side emerged, the evil that embodied Dan Peabody revealed who he really was, a serial dog killer.
 For not only did he allow K9 Inka to literally roast to death, but he executed his retired K9 Dale ~ a yellow lab.
 When authorities excavated Peabody’s yard expecting to find K9 Dale’s remains, they instead found a third dog who’d been shot in the back of the head.
 The dog, a female, had been approximately 10 years old at the time of death.
-Since also a Belgium Malinois, authorities believe the dead female may have been K9 Inka’s grandmother.
+Since the body exhumed was also a Belgium Malinois, authorities believe the dead female may have been K9 Inka’s grandmother.
 Peabody by all accounts seemed “normal”.
 Heavily tattooed and muscular, he was the affable police lieutenant who, with K9 Inka, was assigned to the Cherokee County School District.
 As the evidence demonstrated, he was anything but normal.
 And he’s among a handful of police whose K9 partners have died as a direct result of their callous and irresponsible behaviors.
-I’ve previous written about K9’s Tottii in PA and K9 Bak in OK, with K9 Bak being left in the hot car for over 36 hours without food, water, ventilation not his handler even checking on him.
-He smelled K9 Bak’s body on the way to work!
+I’ve previously written about K9 Totti in PA and K9 Bak in OK.
+K9 Bak was left in the hot car for over 37 hours without food, water, ventilation; his handler never once checked on him.
+Instead, he smelled K9 Bak’s body on the way to work!
 Yet these are the same individuals we are taught to turn to for help?
 That their job is to protect us?
 I wouldn’t trust the care of a houseplant to these irresponsible officers whose negligence causes the deaths of excellent K9 officers in a most excruciating way.
-Just think about being locked in a hot car and fighting for every breath until you just couldn’t breathe anymore!
+Just think about being locked in a hot car and fighting for every breath until you couldn’t breathe anymore!
 Very heart wrenching and inexcusable!

 The further I dig the more appalled, no make that outraged, I become.
 Not just with the police but the sick sadistic predators in society who are committing more and more hateful and egregious acts of cruelty against domestic animals.
 Raping a dog, sodomizing a puppy, strangling kittens with USB cords, stealing and dismembering a family dog.
 Is this today’s norm?
 Has society really disintegrated to the point where people of all ages brutally abuse animals and think its acceptable?
 Or has it been going on all along but now the burgeoning of social media brings the horror to our computers and tablets?
 In a recent case at Baylor University in TX, Ishmael Zamora was given a 3 game suspension by the football team after a video appeared online of him beating his young Rottweiler with a belt and kicking him to the point where the dog cried in pain.
 All because the poor Rottie had a pee accident.

 In Florida a 20-year-old UFC student severely abused his 17 week old puppy eventually causing the pups death.
-Luke Stribling kicked and punched his Shibu Inu puppy Julian also for pee pee accidents.
+Luke Stribling kicked and punched his Shibu Inu puppy Julian, also for pee pee accidents.
 He was ticketed for cruelty in June yet the puppy remained with him until he finally killed him at 17 weeks old!!
 During the first veterinarian visit (for a broken leg) the vet said Julian had multiple fractures both old and new and that the pup literally shook from severe pain.
-He asked Stribling why he didn’t seek medical care earlier for the pain Julian was in; Stribling said he didn’t know.
+She asked Stribling why he didn’t seek medical care earlier for the pain Julian was in; Stribling said he didn’t know.
 Less than 2 weeks later Stribling brought the dead puppy to a different vet who notified authorities.
-Investigators said an autopsy showed the puppy had suffered severe internal injuries, including a hemorrhaging eye, liver and brain.
+Investigators said an autopsy indicated the puppy had suffered severe internal injuries, including a hemorrhaged eye, liver and brain.
 An innocent puppy, a living sentient being.
 Tortured and killed for what?
-Urinating in the students apartment?
-Death at barely past 4 months combined with the timeline of his injuries clearly show Julian was abused for most of his life since Stribling got the pup at 8 weeks old.
+Urinating in the student’s apartment?
+Death at barely 4 months combined with the timeline of his injuries clearly show Julian was abused for most of his life since Stribling got the pup at 8 weeks old.